Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 ## Example impl

-IEF users will typically call the model as part of a pipeline defined in an `impl` file.
+IF users will typically call the model as part of a pipeline defined in an `impl` file.
 In this case, instantiating and configuring the model is handled by `impact-engine` and does not have to be done explicitly by the user.
 The following is an example `impl` that calls `sci-e`:

 ```yaml
 name: sci-e-demo